Analysis , psychoanalysis, philosophical analysis, coaching analysis. Edinburgh, Falkirk, Stirling

 Denise has also studied a range of environments.

 BOTH therapists have worked with mental health, mental health management, counselling, and analytic / hypnotherapy support.

 Stuart was trained in Analysis and clinical hypnotherapy by ASM (externally NVQ accredited and assessed diploma course and CNHC accreditation route via SSM).
 His training required over 200 supervised client cases (over 1,000 client hours).
 As well as cognitive behavioural analysis, psychoanalysis and hypnotherapy, the diploma included health education coaching and stress management counselling.
 Stuart then completed a second accreditation process in counselling, clinical psychotherapy and clinical hypnotherapy with the NACHP.

-Stuart has also trained in CBASP competencies (Cognitive Behavioural Analysis Style of psychotherapy) and is working towards full CBASP accredited status.
+Stuart has also trained in CBASP competencies (Cognitive Behavioural Analysis Style of psychotherapy).

 Video explaining the difference between Cognitive Behavioural Analysis and Psychodynamic psychoanalysis HERE